NoelKirkland/PrimeSifting.Solution/README.md

 #### By _**Noel Kirkland , Erich Richter, Kate Skorija**_

 ## Description
-_What is backwards?
-What is forwards....
+_This application will take an inputted number and return all prime numbers less than that inputted number.

 ## Setup/Installation Requirements

 ### Via GitHub Download

-* _Navigate to www.github.com/chyoon2_
+* _Navigate to www.github.com/RichterBros_
-* _Find the Super Galactic Age repository by search or scroll_
+* _Find the PrimeSifting.Solution repository by search or scroll_
 * _click Download repository_
-* _Navigate to the project folder that you have just downloaded_
+* _Navigate to the PrimeSifting.Solution directory that you have just downloaded_
-* _Open the index.html file in your preferred browser_
+* _Navigate to the PrimeSifting directory within the project_
+* _Type `dotnet run` into your Terminal to interact with the project_

 ## Specs

-* Behavior: The Program will recieve a user input of a string.
+* Behavior: The Program will recieve a user input of a number.
-Input: "Hello"
+Input: "16"
 Output: N/A

-* Behavior: The Program will check if the word is a palindrome.
-Input: "Hello"
-Output: N/A

-* Behavior: The Program will return true or false depending on if the user string is a palindrome.
+* Behavior: The Program will return all prime numbers less than the inputted number.
-Input: "Hello"
+Input: "16"
-Output: "No that's not it pal"
+Output: "2, 3, 5, 7, 11, 13"

 ## Known Bugs